 The Goblin Forest is the name given to the area on the Stratford side of Mount Taranaki and it encompasses several different walks.

-We tied together three of the shorter tracks to create a half day walk that really gave you a feel for exactly how this forest got its name; spoiler… we didn’t see any goblins.
-These three walks turned into our favourite Mount Taranaki hike and here’s why!
+We tied together three of the shorter tracks to create a half day walk that really gave you a feel for exactly how this forest got its name.

 Wilkies Pools

-There are so many birds in the Mount Taranaki Region, I could have spent forever up there trying to pick out each call and song!
-There truly is nothing I love more than being fully submerged in nature, even if the weather isn’t on our side!
+There are so many birds in the Mount Taranaki Region, you can spend forever trying to pick out each call and song!
+There truly is nothing I love more than being fully submerged in nature, even when the weather isn’t on our side!

 Waingongoro Hut track

-From here we had two options, continue on the Wilkies Pools track to loop back towards the information centre, creating a 1.5-hour return walk or follow the signs for Waingongoro Hut.
+Continue on the Wilkies Pools track to loop back towards the information centre, creating a 1.5-hour return walk or follow the signs for Waingongoro Hut.
+We, of course, chose to continue to Waingongoro Hut.

-On the way to the Waingongoro Hut, we passed a sign for ‘swing bridge’, we decided to follow it to see where it lead and sure enough, 5 minutes later we were stood at the edge of Egmont National Park’s tallest swing bridge.
+On the way to the Waingongoro Hut, look out for the sign for ‘swing bridge’, which will lead you down a side track.
+If you follow it for 5 minutes, you’ll be standing at the edge of Egmont National Park’s tallest swing bridge.

 I was a little disappointed by the views at the hut, or more accurately the fact that there wasn’t any but even so, the walk so far had been great and Waingongoro Hut was a nice spot to stop for some lunch.